Want to create a dramatic effect on your homes walls and ceiling? These basic drywall texturing

 As mud accumulates on the knife scrape the excess into the mud pan.

-The knockdown takes a little practice but you can re-stomp anywhere as long as the mud is still wet.
+The knockdown takes a little practice (it really is a creative process driven by your personal style) but you can re-stomp anywhere as long as the mud is still wet.

 Take a close look at this photo and the one at the top of this article.
 This is a bathroom I